rse/FOREIGN-node-ebml/README.md

 was converted to use Typescript and to provide a uniform API for decoding and encoding EBML.

-The extenstion of Dr. Ralf S. Engelschall was made to add the dumping of EBML as XML (via `EbmlTag::dump()`) in order to simplify the debugging of EBML streams.
+The extension of Dr. Ralf S. Engelschall was made to add the dumping of EBML as XML (via `EbmlTag::dump()`) in order to simplify the debugging of EBML streams.

 # Install